coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 specially made manacles.

 **Oil:** A pint of oil burns for 6 hours in a lantern.
 You can use a flask of oil as a splash weapon.
-Use the rules for alchemist's fire, except that it takes a full round action to prepare a flask with a fuse.
+Use the rules for alchemist’s fire, except that it takes a full round action to prepare a flask with a fuse.
 Once it is thrown, there is a 50% chance of the flask igniting successfully.